Seddon (Vic.)

 Seddon displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Seddon, according to the latest Census evaluation, 67.4% of dwellings were houses with the remaining 32.6% consisting of semi-detached homes, apartments, and other types.
-This is similar to Melbourne metropolitan area's composition of 67.9% houses and 32.1% other dwellings.
-Home ownership in Seddon stood at 23.2%, with mortgaged properties at 36.7% and rented ones at 40.1%.
+The dwelling structure in Seddon, as per the latest Census, consisted of 67.4% houses and 32.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Seddon was at 23.2%, with the rest of dwellings either mortgaged (36.7%) or rented (40.1%).
 The median monthly mortgage repayment in the area was $2,551, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure for Seddon was $460, compared to Melbourne metro's $390.
-Nationally, Seddon's median monthly mortgage repayments were significantly higher at $2,551 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure was recorded at $460, compared to Melbourne metro's $390.
+Nationally, Seddon's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing